aliakatas/EnvironmentSenseStation/README.md

 - #2 for SCL
 - #38 for GND
 - #36 for VCC

+Similarly, for the soil moisture sensor which has 3 pins, the pins used are the following:
+- #31 for ADC
+- #38 for GND
+- #36 for VCC

+### Calibrate soil moisture sensor
+As this is an analogue sensor, you need to get some data to calibrate values for normal operation.
+Using the [soil_sensor_test](./src/soil_sensor_test.py) script, you can collect data for the sensor in dry and fully wet conditions.
+The test can be run in open air or by sticking the sensor in a pot.

+In open air, the sensor reads:
+- dry: 16%
+- wet: 67%

+In soil, the readings are below:
+- dry: TBC
+- wet: TBC

 ## Operation
 Before starting, make sure to install the latest firmware for the controller using the [official site](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html).